The eXist-db package repository is a central component of eXist-db. It makes it easy to

-The package repository is based on and extends the EXPath packaging system.
+The package repository is based on and extends the EXPath Packaging System.
 The core of the EXPath packaging specification has been designed to work across different XQuery implementations and is targeted at managing extension libraries (including XQuery, Java or XSLT code modules). eXist-db extends this core by adding a facility for the automatic deployment of entire applications into the database.

 eXist-db packages may fall into one of the following categories:

-Library packages providing a set of XQuery library modules to be registered with eXist-db and used by other packages.
+Provide a set of XQuery library modules to be registered with eXist-db and used by other packages.
 A library package may also contain Java

 An EXPath package is essentially an archive file in ZIP format.
 By convention, the

-file name extension of the package is
+file extension of the package is

-must contain two XML descriptor files in the root
+The archive must contain two XML descriptor files in the root

 This is the standard EXPath descriptor as defined by the EXPath specification.
 It specifies the unique name of the package, lists dependencies and any library modules to register globally.
+See expath-pkg.xml.

 The eXist-db specific deployment descriptor: it contains additional metadata about the package and controls how it will be deployed into the database.
+See repo.xml.

-recommend to always provide both for better tool integration.
+always provide it for better tool integration.

 As an example, the EXPath descriptor for the documentation app is shown below: